-Protection of women and girls26 It's critical to provide GBV life-saving multi-sectoral services (medical, safety, case management and legal), individual and group psychosocial support, distribution of dignity kits and information sessions on available services and timely reporting of GBV cases, including strengthening referrals to existing services.
+Protection of women and girls It's critical to provide GBV life-saving multi-sectoral services (medical, safety, case management and legal), individual and group psychosocial support, distribution of dignity kits and information sessions on available services and timely reporting of GBV cases, including strengthening referrals to existing services.
 Establishment of additional mental health and psychosocial support facilities as well as support through women led organizations and by women to women service delivery points.
 Returnee women, together with community women in Displacement Affected Communities, will also receive essential services, including health and livelihood opportunities based on vulnerability and needs assessments.
 Additional women safe spaces will be established and/or expanded in AoR for women to access multi-sectoral services.
-Moreover, awareness raising and community engagement on rights of women and girls as well as facilitated community dialogues in targeted districts to improve women and girls' access to services and participation as well as information on PSS and multi-sectoral participation will be focused.
+Moreover, awareness raising and community engagement on rights of women and girls' access to services and participation as well as information on PSS and multi-sectoral participation will be focused.
 Community dialogues including men, boys and community leaders will be held to discuss women's participation, map barriers to access and enable women's safe access to services and livelihoods opportunities leading to their economic empowerment.

-Lastly, Mine Action27 interventions will include the delivery of Explosive Ordnance Risk Education (EORE) as well as the survey and clearance of priority Confirmed Hazardous Areas (CHAs) with known Explosive Ordnance (EO) contamination areas amongst areas with high rates of returnee populations.
+Lastly, Mine Action interventions will include the delivery of Explosive Ordnance Risk Education (EORE) as well as the survey and clearance of priority Confirmed Hazardous Areas (CHAs) with known Explosive Ordnance (EO) contamination areas amongst areas with high rates of returnee populations.
 Support to survivors of Explosive Ordnance (EO) through Emergency Victim Assistance (EVA) through cash initiates will be distributed, while Quick Response Teams (QRTs) will respond to reported EO identified by civilians through the national Hotline system to safely remove and dispose of Explosive Remnants of War (ERWs) and reported mines.